 A friend of mine recently adopted his first dog.
 He asked me a few questions about what to expect.
 One of those questions was what should he do to make his dog comfortable when the dog is home alone for the first time?

-I thought this was a good question to bring up on the blog because this is often a stressful time for the new dog and the new owner.
+I thought this was a good question because this is often a stressful time for the new dog and the new owner.
 I thought some of you might have some good advice.

 Here are my tips for leaving a dog home alone for the first time

 This post may contain affiliate links.
 That Mutt may earn money from the companies mentioned in this post.

 Whenever anyone adopts a new dog, I recommend a long walk at least once a day, every day.
 Assuming the dog and owner are healthy and capable, this walk should be at least 45 minutes and preferably more than an hour.